-What part can I do?
+Ask what part can I do?

 To do this, ask them what part you can do.
 For instance, “what teeth can I brush?”
 My toddler will point to a tooth and tell me I can brush that one.
 I then say okay and brush that section.
 I then ask now what teeth can I brush?
 With the car seat, I do the same thing and ask what part I can do.
 I also might give a suggestion like, can you do the top buckle and I do the bottom one?

 This is for the older toddler but once they understand this game, it will be the best way to diffuse a situation.
 Laughing helps release emotion.
 It lightens the mood.